Types of conservative care treatments and spinal injections for low back pain, degenerative disc disease, lumbar instability

 What makes the lumbar spine stable?
 What makes the lumbar spine unstable?

 The spine is held together and made stable by the intervertebral discs and the surrounding ligaments and muscles, with the discs and ligaments providing the spine with its natural function and stability, and the muscles, extrinsic (outer) support.
 In the lumbar spine, there are usually 5 vertebrae (L1–L5); rarely.
 The lower back is formed by the lumbar spine and the beginning of the sacral spine (S1), which is why it is important to examine the sacroiliac joints when a patient complains of persistent low back pain.

 The Denis model (a means to help classify injury to the spine) divides the spine into 3 columns.

 The anterior longitudinal ligament

 - The first column is made up of the anterior longitudinal ligament and the front half of the vertebral body and disc.
 The anterior longitudinal ligament is a primary spine stabilizer.
 The one-inch wide ligament runs from the base of the skull all the way down the spine to the sacrum.
-Since this ligament runs down the front of the spine the front half of the vertebral body and discs make up the first column of classification.
+Since this ligament runs down the front of the spine the front half of the vertebral body and discs make up the first classification column.
 This would be one area of suspected instability.

 The posterior longitudinal ligament

 - The middle column of the Denis spinal injury model consists of the back half of the vertebral body and disc, plus the posterior longitudinal ligament.
-As opposed to anterior or front, the posterior longitudinal ligament is beyond the vertebrae.
-This is a very strong stabilizing ligament the runs from the Axis (C2) to the posterior surface to the back of the sacrum.
+As opposed to the anterior or front, the posterior longitudinal ligament is beyond the vertebrae.
+This is a very strong stabilizing ligament that runs from the Axis (C2) to the posterior surface to the back of the sacrum.

 The ligamentum flavum, and the interconnecting ligaments of the posterior spine